HickeyLab/MORPHE/README.md

 compatible with diffusion modeling.
 This representational bridge enables spatial cellular maps to leverage large pre-trained image-generative models while preserving biological interpretabil- ity upon decoding.
-By modeling cells as the fundamental units of generation and learning how their identities and spatial relationships collectively give rise to large-scale tissue structure, MOR- PHOS enables generation and reconstruction of tissue architecture at single-cell resolution.
+By modeling cells as the fundamental units of generation and learning how their identities and spatial relationships collectively give rise to large-scale tissue structure, MORPHE enables generation and reconstruction of tissue architecture at single-cell resolution.
 We applied the method across large-scale single-cell proteomic datasets from the intestine and single- cell transcriptomic datasets from the brain, showing computational scalability acrosss millions of cells.
 We used MORPHE on these datasets to outpaint beyond experimentally restricted fields